 - Try and run on softer surfaces such as gravel or grass rather than concrete.
 If you are running on the pavement – try and run on the grass verge rather than the concrete path – it will reduce the impact on your body and help to prevent injuries.

-- The best runners are those that don’t get regularly injured.
+- Avoid injury.
+The best runners are those that don’t get regularly injured.
 They don’t just run, they invest time in strengthening their body and practising running drills.
 You wouldn’t expect to be able to play tennis without some instruction along the way – whilst running is more accessible you will benefit from taking some time to work on your technique and strength.
 There are plenty of ideas on the internet, with a little bit of research you can find the information you need.
 Strength training will also help prevent injury and support your body to become a better runner, just make sure it is functional and the exercises are specifically designed to improve running efficiency.

-- Ensure that you have two complete rest days each week, this will aid in building your running gradually and allow your body to become used to the activity.
+- Rest.
+Ensure that you have two complete rest days each week, this will aid in building your running gradually and allow your body to become used to the activity.
 Your body needs time to recover and rebuild muscle – without a chance to recover, your body will tire and be more prone to injury.

 Running is fantastic exercise and accessible to everyone.
 With a little bit of planning and self-help you can go from being a walker to a runner smoothly with minimal impact on your body, allowing you to enjoy a long running career.